 Before and After School Programs

-School districts have the authority to adopt dress codes which may apply differently on a gender basis.
+School districts have the authority to adopt dress codes that may apply differently on a gender basis.

 Bus Service for JBSA

 Each school district will provide transportation for students K-12.
 Schedules are provided at registration.
-Parents are responsible for providing transportation to and from school when residing off-the installation or attending on non-resident transfer status.
+Parents are responsible for providing transportation to and from school when residing off-the Installation or attending in a non-resident transfer status.
 Parents are responsible for providing transportation for pre-kindergarten students.

-Each School District has their own Child Nutrition Programs.
-You may apply for free and reduced price meals at any time during the school year.
-If you are not eligible now but have a change, like a decrease in household income, an increase in household size, become unemployed or get food stamps or TANF, complete another application at that time.
-Please consult your school districts website for further information.
+Each School District has its own Child Nutrition Programs.
+You may apply for free and reduced-price meals at any time during the school year.
+If you were ineligible but have a change (e.g., decrease in household income, an increase in household size, become unemployed, or get food stamps or TANF), complete another application.
+Please consult your school district's website for further information.

 Texas Education Agency (TEA) accredits public schools in Texas at the district level for grades K-12.
 TEA does not have oversight of private schools or vocational schools in Texas.
 The Texas Private School Accreditation Commission provides information for private schools.